Miss Reyner - Teacher

 Mrs Mitchell - Teaching Assistant

-My name is Mrs Mitchell and I am the teaching assistant.
-I have worked at Park Primary for eleven years in most year groups.
-I have just returned to work after having twins (boy & girl).
+My name is Mrs Mitchell and I am the teaching assistant in 2R.
+I have worked at Park Primary for fourteen years in most year groups.
+I have just returned to Key Stage 1 after a long stint in Key Stage 2.

 Please enjoy browsing at your very own web page where you will find lots of exciting class news and pictures.